 During the fall semester of your first year, you will design a Zero Net Energy green home.
 During the winter semester, you will design, assemble and test a line-following robot.
 These opportunities allow you to quickly hone your skills in engineering design methodology.

 Careers for graduates

 Engineers work in almost any field that you can think of.

 - Health care

 More importantly, future engineers will be called upon to find creative ways to maintain our quality of life while preserving our fragile environment.

 And engineers are in demand.
-It is anticipated that there will be over 110,000 engineering job openings in Canada between 2011 and 2020, and that British Columbia will have one of the strongest engineering job market during the same period.
+It is anticipated that there will be over 110,000 engineering job openings in Canada between 2011 and 2020 and that British Columbia will have one of the strongest engineering job markets during the same period.